TylerMorgan142/Project4/README.md

 This project was deployed to Heroku at [this location](https://game-reviewer-project-335afd7f7340.herokuapp.com/?page=1)

-1 The steps for deployment are as follows:
+ The steps for deployment are as follows:

-2 Sign up for Heroku
+1 Sign up for Heroku

-3 Go to the dashboard and create a new app
+2 Go to the dashboard and create a new app

-4 Give the app a name and assign it a region, then click "create app".
+3 Give the app a name and assign it a region, then click "create app".

+4 In the settings page give the app a config var with a key of "PORT" and a value of "8000".
+This project also includes CLOUDINARY_URL, DATABASE_URL, HEROKU_POSTGRESQL_IVORY_URL, and SECRET_KEY

+5 Still in settings add the Python buildpack

+6 In the deployment page, the app is connected to my github account and repository.

+This app automatically deploys itself when any new code is pushed to Github.